ztiromoritz/garfunkel/NOTES.md

       be a newly used object from one of the pools or a primitive result like a number (scalar) or boolean

 - class methods in files like vect.ts and segment.ts can mutate the object and are chainable.

+Ideas:

+- Create a special Pool<Vect> which stores the data in a Float32Array.
+But how to avoid an Vect object allocation at all.
+- Is there a problem with circular dependencies between vect.ts <-> vect-functions.ts?
+- Benchmarks :D